-What types of open fire requires a permit?
+What types of open fire require a permit?

 Bans on open fires

 There are two types of burn bans: one for air quality and one for wildfire protection.
-Both are a required and temporary ban on the use of wood stoves, fireplaces, and outdoor fires.
+Both are a required and temporary ban on using wood stoves, fireplaces, and outdoor fires.

 Different stages of the burn ban